tjackr/Weatherio/README.md

 For example:
 `make server/run`
-will build and run only the server module.
+will build and run only the server target/module.

+These general commands can also be run for all targets combined:
+- make (same as make all, builds all targets)
+- make clean

+## Usage

 ## Contribution